-The example of user-generated-content contains a normal person taking a selfie with the product on her face.
-The amateur quality lends to both a feeling of authenticity, as well as a feeling for potential customers that normal people like them use the product.
+The example of user-generated content contains a normal person taking a selfie with the product on her face.
+The amateur quality lends to both a feeling of authenticity and a feeling for potential customers that normal people like them use the product.

 Why do people like Netflix so much?
 No blatant advertisements, that’s why.
 When it doesn’t feel like an advertisement, people are much more likely to stop and engage.

-Your customers are creating amazing content and their follower’s are loving it, leaving hundreds of likes and comments.
+Your customers create amazing content, and their followers love it, leaving hundreds of likes and comments.
 Why not show that to people outside of your followers?

-In a nutshell, Instagram influencers expand brand awareness and and allow brands to target very niche audiences, often for a fraction of the price of more traditional methods of advertising.
+In a nutshell, Instagram influencers expand brand awareness and allow brands to target very niche audiences, often for a fraction of the price of more traditional advertising methods.

-Check out our much more in-depth article on the topic of influencers to gain a better sense of how to find the right ones for your brand, as well as how to effectively develop a successful influencer campaign.
+Check out our much more in-depth article on the topic of influencers to gain a better sense of how to find the right ones for your brand and how to develop a successful influencer campaign effectively.